Drew Bledsoe: New England Patriots: 1993–2001

 Brady took the starting job and led New England to the playoffs.
-Bledsoe would never regain his starting role (Brady played 19 seasons in New England), although he proved integral to his team's playoff run when he replaced an injury hobbled Brady in the AFC Championship Game against Pittsburgh.
+Bledsoe would never regain his starting role, although he proved integral to his team's playoff run when he replaced an injury-hobbled Brady in the AFC Championship Game against Pittsburgh.
 Bledsoe, starting from the Steelers' 40-yard line, capped a scoring drive with an 11-yard touchdown pass to David Patten to give the Patriots a 14–3 lead, as well as all of the momentum going into halftime.
 With the Steelers trailing by four points in the fourth quarter, Bledsoe put together a 45-yard drive to put the Patriots in field goal range where Adam Vinatieri converted to make the score 24–17.
-Bledsoe later drove New England into Steelers territory to set up a 50-yard kick to seal the game, however Vinatieri missed and the ball went back to Pittsburgh.
-The Patriots defense held, and with a final score of 24–17 the upset was complete and the Patriots moved on to the Super Bowl.
+Bledsoe later drove New England into Steelers territory to set up a 50-yard kick to seal the game; however, Vinatieri missed and the ball went back to Pittsburgh.
+The Patriots defense held, and with a final score of 24–17 the upset was complete and the Patriots moved on to Super Bowl XXXVI.
 In winning the conference championship game, Bledsoe completed 10 of 21 passes for 102 yards, a touchdown, and no interceptions.
 It was the second time in six years (1996 and 2001) that Bledsoe was an integral part in leading the Patriots to a Super Bowl appearance, and during the on-field trophy presentation Bledsoe tossed his father a game ball.
 Brady started as quarterback as the Patriots won Super Bowl XXXVI, with kicker Adam Vinatieri hitting a game-winning 48-yard field goal as time expired.

 With Brady entrenched as the starter, Bledsoe was traded in the offseason to the Patriots' division rival, the Buffalo Bills.
 Patriots fans appreciated Bledsoe's lengthy tenure and his role in improving the team, and cheered him in each of his three returns to New England as a visiting player.